-- 4.3 The proposed housing target for Greater Nottingham is a minimum of 54,670 for the period 2023 to 2041.
-This is an ambitious approach that meets the area's growth aspirations and will also significantly boost the supply of homes. - 4.4 The draft NPPF further emphasises the importance of the standard method for assessing local need, and includes transitional arrangements for plans at an advanced stage of preparation.
-Under these transitional arrangements, the Strategic Plan is only able to be completed and adopted if each Council's annualised housing target is no more than 200 dwellings below its new standard method annual housing need figure. - 4.5 For Nottingham City, the draft standard method housing need is 26,118 homes over the Strategic Plan period (2023 to 2041).
+- 4.3 The proposed housing target for Greater Nottingham is a minimum of 47,600 for the period 2023 to 2041.
+This is an ambitious approach that meets the area's growth aspirations and will also significantly boost the supply of homes. - 4.4 The 2024 NPPF further emphasises the importance of the standard method for assessing local need, and includes transitional arrangements for plans at an advanced stage of preparation.
+Under these transitional arrangements, the Strategic Plan is only able to be completed if the plan has reached Regulation 19 (pre-submission stage) on or before 12 March 2025, and its draft housing requirement meets at least 80% of local housing need (as published alongside the 2024 NPPF). - 4.5 For Nottingham City, the standard method housing need is 22,451 homes over the Strategic Plan period (2023 to 2041).
 However, Nottingham City has an identified housing land supply of 26,690, and it is proposed that this higher figure is adopted as the City's housing target, given the imperative to provide new homes within the City which supports the strategy of promoting urban living, and to fit with the City Council's growth ambitions.
-In order to comply with the NPPF transitional arrangements, the Borough Councils have increased their housing targets over the level set by the current 2023 standard method to fall within the 200 dwelling annual threshold of the transitional arrangements.
-This approach enables the Strategic Plan to be completed and adopted under the transitional arrangements and thereby support the early delivery of substantial housing growth. - 4.6 In the case of Broxtowe and Rushcliffe, there is more than sufficient existing housing supply, as identified in the 2023 Strategic Housing Land
+In order to comply with the 2024 NPPF transitional arrangements, the Borough Councils have increased their housing targets to meet at least 80% of local housing need.
+This approach enables the Strategic Plan to be completed and adopted under the transitional arrangements and thereby support the early delivery of substantial housing growth.

+- 4.6 In the case of Broxtowe and Rushcliffe, there is more than sufficient existing housing supply, as identified in the 2023 Strategic Housing Land Availability Assessments (SHLAA), to meet their housing targets. - 4.7 The minimum housing target for each Council is as follows: